Thanks Mama; now back to squirrel hunting

 I realized that I have maybe been wrong regarding the human race.
 Sure, there are many that need help, but I have witnessed the past several days there are far more that are kind-hearted and genuinely good.

-While rummaging through my mother’s things, I discovered I was 44 minutes away from being born on Feb.
-23 and therefore I could not claim George Washington and Julius Erving as sharing my birthdays, rather the likes of Peter Fonda and Dakota Fanning.
+While rummaging through my mother’s things, I discovered was 44 minutes away from being born on Feb.
+23 and therefore I could not claim George Washington and Julius Erving as sharing my birthday, rather the likes of Peter Fonda and Dakota Fanning.

 I also realized I was a bit small at birth, only 6 pounds, 5 ounces.
 What happened?

-She still had my selective service system letter that I received in 1981 at 19 complete with my my official number and all.
+She still had my selective service system letter that I received in 1981 at 19, complete with my official number and all.

 She had saved a note I had written — well, scribbled — likely at age 6 or 7, that read “Mama, Daddy and I have gone squirrel hunting.
 Kyle.”